 You’re new to door to door sales.
 It’s a career path that is lucrative and rewarding, allowing you to bring awesome products and solutions right to the people who need them most.

 You’ve trained yourself on your product.
-You’ve honed your pitch.
-You’re ready to get out there, make a difference, and close sales.
+You’ve honed your pitch and You’re ready to get out there, make a difference, and close sales.

 We get a lot of questions about the best ice breakers for door to door sales.
 Instead of coming up with a list of canned responses, we thought it best to really look at what an ice breaker is and how to use it effectively in your demonstrations.